Bipolar Disorder inn Children

 There is an alarming and growing trend in psychiatry to diagnose bipolar disorder in children.
 While the usual time of onset for a bipolar disorder is sometime in adolescence (see table under Bipolar Disorder), researchers are coming to the conclusion that the disorder can be present in children and cause disruption in the child’s life and the lives of those around them.
 They claim that rather than presenting with classic manic and depressive episodes, children are more likely to have rapidly cycling moods (within the day) and mixed states, in which they are irritable and aggressive.
 They feel there is a strong overlap, if not diagnostic confusion, with attention deficit hyperactivity disorder (ADD/ADHD).
 They further support their position, by reasoning that since 50-60% of the risk of bipolar disorder comes from genetics (40—50% from environmental factors), it is likely that some manifestation of the disorder is present from childhood.
 Of course, the next step in the logical progression is that medication is the appropriate course of action.

-In Whole Psychiatry and Brain Recovery Center, we do not rule out the use of medication.
+In The Center for Whole Psychiatry + Brain Recovery, we do not rule out the use of medication.
 However, before embarking on a course of medication, whose long term effects on the developing brain and body are completely unknown, we very thoroughly assess the various factors that can very easily impact and improve a child’s behavior and experience of him or herself.
 These factors include a thorough evaluation of eating habits and nutrition, nutritional deficiencies, unusual nutritional requirements (for example some children have a 5 fold increased need for zinc and other associated nutrients, as they have a condition called kryptopyrolluria), food sensitivities, inflammatory or infectious issues (e.g., asthma, eczema), digestive problems, toxic exposures (e.g., mercury) and even hormonal problems.
 In addition, a thorough evaluation for learning disabilities, or conversely unusually gifted abilities which are unused, and an assessment of the family dynamics and parental relationship are all in order.
 In the large majority of cases, this evaluation eliminates the need for medication.